SFTtech/openage/doc/code/testing.md

  - py tests
  - py doctests

+Tests run without user interaction to check for errors automatically.

-All tests are run automatically by Travis, via `python3 -m openage.testing -a`.
+All tests are run automatically by [Kevin](https://github.com/SFTtech/kevin/) for pullrequests.

+You can invoke them with `./run test -a` or `make test`

+Have a look at `./run test --help` for further options.

 You are encouraged to write tests for all your contributions, as well as other components that currently lack testing.

+### Demos

 In addition to testing, openage supports _demos_: